melodyyangaws/karpenter-emr-on-eks/README.md

 ## 1. Infrastructure setup

 Run the following scripts in [AWS CloudShell](https://us-east-1.console.aws.amazon.com/cloudshell?region=us-east-1).
-The defualt region is `us-east-1`. **Change it on your console if needed**.
+The default region is `us-east-1`. **Change it on your console if needed**.
 ```bash
 # download the project
 git clone https://github.com/melodyyangaws/karpenter-emr-on-eks.git